startlifecoin/startlife/README.md

 Quick installation of the StartLife daemon under linux.
-See detailed instructions there [build-unix.md](build-unix.md)

 Installation of libraries (using root user):